rpiyaz14/getting-started-with-minecraft-pi/worksheet-with-castle.md

     mc.setBlocks(x-5, y-1, z+10, x-9, y+8, z+14, block)
     mc.setBlocks(x-6, y-1, z+11, x-8, y+8, z+13, 0)
 ```
-Each tower is made by making one large cuboid of stone using mc.setBlocks() (which fills a volume with a given block), and then making a smaller cuboid of air inside using the same.
+The 'block' varible is like the zero from before,but now we can change it to any block (even lava!).Each tower is made by making one large cuboid of stone using mc.setBlocks() (which fills a volume with a given block), and then making a smaller cuboid of air inside using the same.
 The Last two towers are very similar, instead this time we need to move them further away from the player by increasing their z coordinates.
 ```python
     mc.setBlocks(x+5, y-1, z+24, x+9, y+8, z+28, block)
     mc.setBlocks(x+6, y-1, z+25, x+8, y+8, z+27, 0)